- Getting there and getting around

 - Nearby council-managed boat ramps are located at Bullock Point, Carlo Point and at Norman Point, Tin Can Bay.

 Recreational fishing is popular at Inskip Point.
 Bag limits, size and seasonal restrictions apply to some fish species.
-For more information search for "Fisheries" online at Department of Agriculture, Fisheries and Forestry (DAFF) for rules and guidelines.
+For more information see Department of Agriculture and Fisheries (DAF) for rules and guidelines.

 On Inskip and Cooloola’s coastal beaches